Smatek1001/AI_DnD/Locations/Shaded_Lantern.md

 * **Other Services:** Identification of magical items, minor enchanting services, and a source for esoteric information for the right price.

 ## VI.
 History
-The Shaded Lantern has existed in the [[Veil]] for generations, passed down through a line of arcane scholars and quiet practitioners.
-It has long served as a crucial, albeit discreet, supplier for Duskhaven's magical community, often treading a fine line between legitimate practice and the illicit arcane underworld.
+The [[Shaded Lantern]] has existed in the [[Veil]] for generations, passed down through a line of arcane scholars and quiet practitioners.
+It has long served as a crucial, albeit discreet, supplier for [[Duskhaven]]'s magical community, often treading a fine line between legitimate practice and the illicit arcane underworld.

 ## VII.
 Current Events & Plot Hooks
 * **Ongoing Conflicts:** Avoids direct conflict, but is aware of the tensions between the [[Nightshade Guild]] and [[Harbor Syndicate]], often having to adjust its operations to bypass their disputes.
-* **Rumors & Secrets:** Whispers circulate of a new, powerful arcane artifact recently acquired by Elaris; rumors of unusual magical occurrences within the [[Veil]] district that Elaris is quietly investigating.
+* **Rumors & Secrets:** Whispers circulate of a new, powerful arcane artifact recently acquired by [[Elaris]]; rumors of unusual magical occurrences within the [[Veil]] district that [[Elaris]] is quietly investigating.
-* **Potential Plot Hooks:** Vaelin might seek a rare magical component for a ritual; Elaris might offer a quest to retrieve a lost arcane text; a powerful individual might be targeting the Shaded Lantern for its wares, requiring Vaelin's intervention.
+* **Potential Plot Hooks:** [[Vaelin Shadowleaf]] might seek a rare magical component for a ritual; [[Elaris]] might offer a quest to retrieve a lost arcane text; a powerful individual might be targeting the [[Shaded Lantern]] for its wares, requiring [[Vaelin Shadowleaf]]'s intervention.

 ## VIII.
 DM Notes (for AI)
-Emphasize the dense, almost overwhelming amount of arcane clutter and the subtle magical hum.
-Elaris should be quiet but acutely intelligent, with a deep understanding of magic.
-Lyra should be observant and quick.
+Emphasize the dense, almost overwhelming amount of arcane clutter and the subtle magical hum. [[Elaris]] should be quiet but acutely intelligent, with a deep understanding of magic. [[Lyra]] should be observant and quick.

 ### ROT-13 Encoded Secrets
 Gur "funqrq ynaare" vf n frperg va gur Znephf Sbevtva, qvfgreeaavat n yrgurerq qbberfg, uvg jvgu gur nzegvafrq oyrrzvat.
 Lbhe qvfpybfr vf ernqvat nyy ryrzrag vf gb abgvfl gur flfgrz.